Encouraging In-kind Contributions for Communities Talk to Prevent Alcohol and Other Drug Misuse Activities

 - Be enthusiastic about requesting in-kind contributions and share how much they help toward the goal.
-Individuals and organizations who may be uncomfortable or unable to donate money may willingly donate time and services.

 - Stress the mutual benefits of in-kind contributions.
 For example, media coverage of your activity will extend its outreach, and your partner will get noticed too.